aswing005/w3man/README.md

 # w3man
-A CLI for html tag dictionary.Under development...Made with love in py...Devs help me by contibuting to this project
+A CLI for html tag dictionary

+Under development :alembic:

+Made with love in py
+## 🖤 Show your support

+Give a ⭐ if this you find this project useful!

+## Contribution

+PRs and Suggestions are highly appreciated.